proophboard/cody-engine/README.md

 The frontend build can be served by a reverse proxy like Nginx.
 The reverse proxy should forward all requests to `/api/*` to the backend service.

+## Prototype Mode

+By default, Cody Engine runs in a prototyping mode.
+This means, that the app is not secured by authentication and data is only written to json files located in the `data` directory.

+The mode can be changed.
+Cody Engine also ships with `Postgres` adapters and will include `Keycloak` for authentication soon.
+For now, start with the prototyping mode and watch the `cody-engine` repo for updates.
+We will provide guidance for switching to production mode in the next weeks.

 ## Extension Points

 Cody will generate fully working source code for frontend and backend.
 However, we are aware that a lowcode platform has its